September 2024 will mark the start of the String Orchestra of the Rockies’ 40th season!

-The String Orchestra of the Rockies is the only professional ensemble of its kind in Montana and draws upon the talents of the finest string players in the Big Sky Country.
-All SOR members are successful string teachers in addition to their professional performance schedule.
-This unique 15-member orchestra invites audiences to connect emotionally with them as they treat listeners to music as varied as Montana itself.
-Members rehearse in a collaborative effort that enables each player to have an impact on the artistic process.
-Performing without a conductor, they rely upon the individual expertise of the players to create a cohesive, dynamic sound.
-Many varied world-renowned guest artists have shared the stage with the SOR, resulting in a musical collaboration that is absolutely thrilling for the concert audience.
-In addition to these exceptional performances, SOR continues its commitment of giving back to our community by offering master classes and workshops taught by these fine artists.
-The orchestra has been heard across Montana on network television’s People and Places Under the Big Sky and throughout the United States on National Public Radio’s Performance Today.
+For 40 years the String Orchestra of the Rockies has been Montana’s premier conductorless string orchestra.
+This critically acclaimed ensemble draws 15 of the finest string players from the state of Montana and features world-class soloists on a four-concert season at UM.
+Musicians rehearse in a collaborative effort that enables each player to have an impact on the artistic process.
+Performing without a conductor, they rely upon the individual expertise of the musicians to create a cohesive, dynamic sound.
+Many world-renowned guest artists have shared the stage with SOR, resulting in a musical collaboration that is absolutely thrilling for the concert audience.
+In addition to these exceptional performances, SOR continues its commitment of giving back to the community by offering master classes taught by these fine artists and side-by -side performance opportunities for exceptional young high school and university students.
+The orchestra has been heard across Montana on network television’s People and Places Under the Big Sky, on NPR’s Performance Today, as well as regional tours across Montana and Washington.

 String Orchestra of the Rockies Mission Statement